ryogrid/SamehadaDB/README.md

 # Overview
-This code tree based on Golang ported BusTub RDBMS codes: go-bustub.
+This code tree is based on Golang ported BusTub RDBMS codes: go-bustub.
 original codes of go-bustub are [here](https://github.com/brunocalza/go-bustub).

 ## Roadmap